dotnet/csharplang/proposals/low-level-struct-improvements.md

 ### RefSafetyRulesAttribute
 When compiling with a corelib that contains the feature flag for `ref` fields _or_ when compiling with language version 11 or higher, the compiler will emit a `[module: RefSafetyRules(11)]` attribute.

-The argument to the attribute indicates the language version of the _safety rules_ and will be `11` regardless of the actual language version passed to the compiler.
+The argument to the attribute indicates the language version of the _safety rules_ used when compiling the module, and will be `11` regardless of the actual language version passed to the compiler.
-The argument indicates that the C#11 safety rules were used when compiling the module.

 The attribute will be matched by namespace-qualified name so the definition does not need to appear in any specific assembly.